U.S. Open Championship 2022

 Fans who wish to ride their bike to the championship will be able to do so following the guidelines of the limited access plan to be implemented in the immediate vicinity of The Country Club.
 Bike racks will be provided at Larz Anderson Park and Pine Manor College to secure bikes.
 Owners will be responsible for the security of their bicycles.

 Non-championship affiliated cyclists are encouraged to follow the bicycle routing plan that is in place surrounding The Country Club and championship grounds and further defined below in the graphics for Clyde Street, Lee Street, Newton Street, and neighborhoods south of Newton Street.

 The USGA is committed to providing a positive and user-friendly experience for all fans with disabilities.
 Accessible parking spaces for all vehicles having appropriate HD/DP license plates or placards will be reserved at all parking locations.
 Fans requiring lift-equipped transportation should contact the USGA Admissions Department at email@example.com ahead of the championship to receive specific parking instructions.

 The USGA will provide complimentary lift-equipped shuttles to and from all remote championship parking lots and the championship-designated MBTA train stations mentioned above.
-Furthermore, the Disability Services Committee will be on-site to assist fans with disabilities with multi-person golf cart transportation to and from designated stops, specific ADA friendly grandstand locations and accessible facilities throughout the golf course.
-Additional information regarding services for fans with disabilities will be made available in the Spring of 2022.
+Furthermore, the Disability Services Committee will be on-site to assist fans with disabilities with multi-person golf cart transportation to and from designated stops, specific ADA friendly grandstand locations and accessible facilities throughout The Country Club championship course.

 - Which agency will oversee the public safety plan for the U.S. Open?